Bayesian MCMC spatial simultaneous autoregressive model estimation

 may be subsetted.- Durbin

-default FALSE (spatial lag model); if TRUE, full spatial Durbin model; if a formula object, the subset of explanatory variables to lag
+default FALSE (spatial lag model); if TRUE, full spatial Durbin model; if a formula object, the subset of explanatory variables to lag.
+From version 1.3-7, the presence of factors (categorical variables) in the Durbin term will give a warning, as it is as yet unknown how spatial lags of categorical variables should be interpreted.

 - type, etype